lewars/life/relationships/dear_man_examples.md

 **A** *ssert*: "I would like us to focus on positive interactions and avoid criticizing each other's choices."

-**R** *inforce*: "Respecting each other's decisions will make our visits more enjoyable and strengthen our relationship."
+**R** *einforce*: "Respecting each other's decisions will make our visits more enjoyable and strengthen our relationship."

 **M** *indful*: Stay focused on the specific behaviors you want to change, not past conflicts.